The Biggest Challenges for Implementing Private Large Language Models (LLMs)

 Key challenges include:

-• Attack surfaces unique to LLMs: Prompt injection, output poisoning, and model inversion attacks can expose sensitive data or cause unintended outputs.
+- Attack surfaces unique to language models: Prompt injection, output poisoning, and model inversion attacks can expose sensitive data or cause unintended outputs.

-• Secure inference and API exposure: Serving private LLMs often requires API endpoints — which can be a magnet for attackers if not hardened properly.
+- Secure inference and API exposure: Serving private LLMs often requires API endpoints to prevent unauthorized data access — which can be a magnet for attackers if not hardened properly.

-• Model theft risks: If your valuable fine-tuned model weights are not secured, they could be exfiltrated and reused by competitors or bad actors.
+- Model theft risks: If your valuable fine-tuned model weights (or multiple models) are not secured, they could be exfiltrated and reused by competitors or bad actors.

 Example: A bank deploying a private LLM must ensure that queries and outputs containing sensitive financial information can’t be logged or leaked — internally or externally.